Siege of Tyre (1187): The siege

 The fight was hard.
-Saladin's army had seventeen siege engines that constantly attacked the city's walls, while the ships of the crusaders, filled with archers, crossbowmen and stone throwing engines, harassed the attacking army.
+Saladin's army had seventeen siege engines that constantly attacked the city's walls, while the ships of the crusaders, filled with archers, crossbowmen and stone-throwing engines, harassed the attacking army.

 All of Saladin's attacks failed, and the siege dragged on, with occasional sallies by the defenders, led by a Spanish knight named Sancho Martin, better known as the "green knight" due to the colour of his arms.
 His bravery and skill were said to cause admiration in both the Christian and Muslim armies, and particularly in Saladin.
 It was said that Saladin offered him many riches if he would convert to Islam and fight in his army.
 Nevertheless, he refused and kept leading the Christian attacks against the Muslim army.

 It became clear to Saladin that only by winning at sea could he take the city.
 He summoned a fleet of 10 galleys commanded by a North African sailor named Abd al-Salam al-Maghribi.
 The Muslim fleet had initial success in forcing the Christian galleys into the harbour, but through the night of 29–30 December, a Christian fleet of 17 galleys attacked 5 of the Muslim galleys, inflicting a decisive defeat and capturing them.
-Muslim chroniclers claim that Al-Faris Bedran's incompetency led to the defeat.
+Muslim chroniclers claim that Al-Faris Bedran's mistakes led to the defeat.
 The remaining galleys were ordered to retire, given their low numbers.
 After this naval setback, Saladin's forces made a final attempt to take the city, but they were defeated again, suffering heavy losses.

 After these events, Saladin summoned his emirs for a conference, to discuss if they should retire or keep trying.
 The opinions were divided, but Saladin, seeing the state of his troops, decided to retire to Acre.
 The siege ended on January 1, 1188.